 It’s funny to think it was one thing actually.
-I used to read blogs all the time so of course blogs inspired me to start my own but essentially it was this one thing:
+I used to read blogging articles all the time so of course blogs inspired me to start my own but essentially it was this one thing:

 It was this House Beautiful The Home Book.

 It may seem like an odd thing, a book.
-But I lacked confidence and I thought I needed to be a certified interior designer to start a blog and what I realized from reading that book was that I knew quite a bit already and it gave me the confidence I needed to start a blog.
+But I lacked confidence and I thought I needed to be a certified interior designer to start a blog.
+What I realized from reading that book was that I knew quite a bit already and it gave me the confidence I needed to start my own home decor blog.